91 Twelfth St, Parkmore, Sandton, 2196

 If there is no result after the stipulated time has been played, the following procedure will apply:

-• 2 X 10-minute periods of extra time will be played.If the results are the same at the end of extra time, the following will apply:Number of corners will not decide the match result.
+If the results are the same at the end of extra time the following will apply:

-• 3 penalties per team.
-There after sudden death penalties.
+3 penalties per team.
+Thereafter sudden death penalties.

 OFFENCES

-CATEGORY ONE
+CATEGORY ONE OFFENCES

-• Failed to start the first match of the day on or before 14:45 for rounds 1, 2 and 3.
+Fail to start the game before 14:45 for rounds 1,2 and 3.

-CATEGORY TWO
+CATEGORY TWO OFFENCES

-Schools that have entered the Discovery knock-out cup may befound guilty of a category two offence if they:
+Schools that have entered the DiscoveryKnock Out may be found guilty if they:

-• Used non-registered match officials.
+Use non-registered players or match officials.

-• Included non-eligible players i.e. cup-tied players; players who have played for another school and a knock-out cup team, unless permission to play has been granted by EXCO.
-N.B. players are deemed to be cup-tied if they are listed on the official team return.
+Include non-eligible players i.e.Cup-tied players; players who have played for another school and a Knock-OutCup team unless permission to play has been granted by EXCO.
+N.B. players are deemed to be cup-tied if they are listed on the official team return

 SANCTIONS FOR A CATEGORY ONE OFFENCE

-• The school may pay a fine of R1 000 to the Association.
-The Association will use these funds to assist the opposing school with the cost of travel or catering if the fixture was cancelled.Failure to pay this fine will result in the school being withdrawn from all JPSFA activities.
+The school will face a possible fine of R1 000 to the Association.
+The Association will use this fine to assist schools with the cost of travel or catering if the fixture is cancelled.

 SANCTIONS FOR A CATEGORY TWO OFFENCE